The restaurant

 21.-

-with sweet garlic and fresh parsley
+wild garlic and parsley cream

 41.-